Rangers Vs. Flyers: Keys To The Game

 * All information through NHL games on Nov.
 25

-The Rangers will face-off against the Philadelphia Flyers tomorrow at Madison Square Garden (7:00 p.m.), to close out a back-to-back home set against Atlantic Division opponents.
-The Blueshirts currently rank second in the Atlantic Division standings, and fourth in the Eastern Conference, with a record of 20-8-4 (44 pts).
-The Rangers enter the contest having defeated the New York Islanders, 4-2, last night at Madison Square Garden to extend their winning streak to three games, and are 5-2-0 in their last seven.
-The Blueshirts have now registered at least one point in 19 of their last 24 games (17-5-2).
-The Flyers enter the contest with a 21-8-4 (46 pts) record to rank first in the Eastern Conference, and have lost two of their last three games (1-1-1).
-Following tomorrow's contest, the Rangers will face-off against the New York Islanders on Monday, Dec.
-26, at Madison Square Garden (7:00 p.m.), in their fourth consecutive game against an Atlantic Division opponent.
+The Rangers will conclude a back-to-back set when they face-off against the Philadelphia Flyers tomorrow at Madison Square Garden (2:00 p.m.), in their third game in four days.
+The Blueshirts currently rank third in the Atlantic Division standings, and sixth in the Eastern Conference, with a record of 11-5-3 (25 pts).
+The Rangers enter tomorrow's contest having defeated the Washington Capitals, 6-3, earlier today at Verizon Center, to snap their two-game losing streak.
+The Flyers enter the contest with a 13-6-3 (29 pts) record to rank fourth in the Eastern Conference, and have won their last two games.
+Following tomorrow's contest, the Rangers will face-off against the Pittsburgh Penguins on Tuesday, Nov.
+29, at Madison Square Garden (7:30 p.m.), in an Atlantic Division matchup.

 RANGERS PRACTICE SCHEDULE:

 Please note there is no morning skate scheduled prior to tomorrow's contest.
 Head Coach John Tortorella will be available to the media at 11:50 a.m. in the Press Conference Room, located on the fifth floor at Madison Square Garden.